|Butterflies of North America|

 Most of these butterflies are shades of yellow, white, or pale green.
 There is often dramatic color variation between the sexes, seasonal, and even members of the same species.
 For all intents and purposes, the clouded and orange sulphurs, for instance, are generally spoken of as on species in the field, they being virtually impossible to tell apart, short of dissection.

-The eastern tailed blue butterfly at right is about the size of a U.S. dime.
+The tailed blue butterfly (right) is about the size of a U.S. dime.